 - P for Plan.
 This is the HOW factor of the tool.
 A clear strategic plan with clear activities and deliverables can help increase the motivation for change.
 We use a simple one page plan to develop a practical one page summary of an action plan.
 The Plan shows clearly what will by done, by whom and by when.

-So let’s say you have been on a time management course but you are not putting the learnings into practice, what you would do is rate each of the factors.
+So let’s say you have been on a time management course but your knowing-doing gap is still quite large, what you would do is rate each of the factors.

 Let’s say you give 6 out of ten for Dissatisfaction, you give 4 out of 10 for Vision and you give 2 out of 10 for Plan, when we multiply those we get 48 out of 1000.
 That rating is so low that you can be pretty certain that nothing will happen.
 Dissatisfaction usually needs to be high for change to occur – a rating of 8 is recommended.